harshalpawshekar-greytip/camera-access-permission/README.md

 4. open `intermediate-window` folder in new VS Code window and click on Go Live button
 5. open `final-window` folder in new VS Code window and click on Go Live button
-6. open `http://127.0.0.1:5500` in browser open console and click on `Request camera access` button you will get `ror: DOMException: Permission denied
+6. open `http://127.0.0.1:5500` in browser open console and click on `Request camera access` button you will get `Error: DOMException: Permission denied
    `
 7. open `http://127.0.0.1:5502` in browser open console and click on `Request camera access` button
 8. Now your browser will request camera access, and you will get `success` message in console